Tape is such a fun and simple way to create engaging activities for kids. Check out these awesome tape collage fine motor skills worksheets!

 This free printable pack comes with 6 pages of tape collage templates – perfect to work into your rotation of fine motor skills worksheets in the classroom, therapy room, or home!

-All you need is the free printable pack of tape collage fine motor skills worksheets and a few rolls of colorful tape (see options below)!
+All you need is the free printable pack of tape collage fine motor skills worksheets and a few rolls of colorful tape (see tape options below)!
+Download the printable pack by filling out the form below.

 You can use these tape collage fine motor skills worksheets in a couple of different ways depending on the skills you want to address and the ability level of the child you’re working with.